dataplane-app/dataplane-python-package/notes-distribute.md

 ```

 3. Remove previous version and distribute new package
+To use the .pypirc file for authentication, come out of devcontainers
 ```shell
 python3 -m pip install --upgrade twine python3 -m twine upload dist/*